rpg-for-humanity/m31/README.md

 2. **Inference** - The player infers meaning and replies in English (or a mix of languages).
 3. **Mastery of Effective Communication** - Through recap and correction, the player refines expression until clarity and empathy emerge.

-This loop transforms language learning into an act of connection—each conversation builds understanding not only between human and AI but across cultures.
+This loop transforms language learning into an act of connection.
+Each conversation builds understanding not only between human and AI but across cultures.